qucontrol/krotov/docs/11_other_methods.rst

    components.
-Each method in the diagram is meant to include all its variants, a multitude of gradient-free methods and e.g. DCRAB for CRAB, GRAPE-LBFGS and sequential/hybrid gradient-descent for GRAPE, and K-BFGS for Krotov, see text for detail.
+Each method in the diagram is meant to include all its variants, a multitude of gradient-free methods and e.g. DCRAB for CRAB, GRAPE-LBFGS and sequential/hybrid gradient-descent for GRAPE, and K-BFGS for Krotov's method, see text for detail.

 In the following, we discuss some of the concerns in the choice of optimization methods.
 The discussion is limited to iterative open-loop